alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-28-ruling-on-marrying-shiites-women.md

 ---
+group1: true
+hijri: Dhul-Hijjah 7, 1441
+lang: en
 layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 3008, Question 1
+summary: 'It is not permissible to allow them to marry Muslim women, and it is not permissible for us to marry their women, or to eat the meat of their sacrificed animals. '
+tags:
+- alifta
-title: "Ruling on marrying from those who invoke Al-Hasan, Al-Husayn and 'Ali apart from Allah"
+title: Ruling on marrying from those who invoke Al-Hasan, Al-Husayn and 'Ali apart from Allah
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 3008, Question 1"
-category: [sects]
-hijri: "Dhul-Hijjah 7, 1441"
-lang: en
 translation: false
-tags: [alifta]
-summary: "It is not permissible to allow them to marry Muslim women, and it is not permissible for us to marry their women, or to eat the meat of their sacrificed animals. "
-group1: true
 ---

 ### Question: